kaneeastertennis/hugo-repo/content/fragments/about.md

 stop in Whitby, Ontario in 2001 where I still call home today.

-From 1996 to 2005, I represented the Eastern Caribbean and St. Lucia in the Davis Cup I am now the current Head Pro of the [Oshawa Tennis Club](http://www.oshawatennisclub.com/) and a certified Club Pro 1 with Tennis Canada.
+From 1996 to 2005, I represented the Eastern Caribbean and St. Lucia in the Davis Cup.
+I am now a certified Club Pro
+1 with Tennis Canada.

 Personally I am now a husband and father of 3 children, 6, 5 and 3, who are all